 9.1.1.2 Table 9.1.1.2 shall be used to determine the minimum required frequencies for inspection, testing, and maintenance.

-9.1.2 Valves and Connections.
-Valves and fire department connections shall be inspected, tested, and maintained in accordance with Chapter 13.
+9.1.2 Common Components and Valves.
+Common components and valves shall be inspected, tested, and maintained in accordance with Chapter 13.